Préférez-vous toujours consulter ce site en anglais ?

 Hazardous Household Waste

-Household hazardous waste consists of products that pose a risk to the environment and human health when they are not disposed of responsibly and safely.
+Household hazardous waste refers to common household products that can pose a risk to the environment and human health if they are not disposed of properly.
+These include, for example, certain cleaning products, paints, solvents, and batteries.

 Accepted Materials